Manufacturing

 How Does Servitization Work?

 Harvard Business School Professor Theodore Levitt famously said: “People don’t want to buy a quarter-inch drill.
 They want a quarter-inch hole!”
-It’s probably one of the most well-known quotes in marketing, and it’s just as true today.
+It’s one of the most well-known quotes in marketing, and it’s still relevant today.

 Imagine you’re a manufacturer of industrial equipment.
 Selling just a drill press doesn’t solve the buyer’s problem because it doesn’t address their core need: creating the hole.
 By just focusing on the drill press, you’re missing the bigger picture and limiting your potential.